THINGS TO DO IN SEDONA

 Sedona is considered one of the most beautiful places in America to visit.
+In fact, Sedona claimed the top spot in USA Weekend’s Most Beautiful Places in America list.
 Geographically, Sedona rests in a transition zone between the Colorado Plateau and Upper Sonoran Desert.
-This sacred and powerful place is home to several spiritual energy vortexes, as well as an extensive trail system with unparalleled options for hiking and biking.
+Multi-hued stone pinnacles, spires, buttes and domes rise from the high desert.
+Light reflects off these stone formations and changes hourly with the light.
+This sacred and powerful place is surrounded by 1.8 million acres of National Forest, and home to several spiritual energy vortexes, as well as an extensive trail system with unparalleled options for hiking and biking.
 Sedona offers astounding red rock vistas and is a perfect destination for the off-season months when the rest of the country’s trails are covered in snow.
 Read on for the best places to explore Sedona’s incredible outdoors, its spiritual vortexes, and camp under the stars.

 Sedona is ranked #14 globally in the listing of best Sedona bike trail systems according to Trailforks.
 Ditch your car and experience this red rock heaven on bike.
 For the best bike rental shops in Sedona, compare prices and rent a mountain bike online starting at $45/day.
 Sedona Bike rental & Bean offers top quality Sedona bike rentals perfect for the Sedona red rock, and their in-house coffee shop means you can enjoy a cappuccino while you learn about the awesome trail options from their knowledgeable staff!